bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 I tried to navigate to the correct path location, by using relative paths, but without success.
 After googling around to overcome this problem, I ended up with another approach.

-#### SOLUTION1: Create a DockerWebApi folder
+#### SOLUTION 1: Create a DockerWebApi folder

 The solution I found was to create a DockerWebApi folder in the parent folder of the WebApi project and the Shared project.
-Once the DockerWebApi folder is created, copy/past the Dockerfile in this folder.
+Once the DockerWebApi folder is created, copy/paste the Dockerfile in this folder.

 Do not forget to re-add "DotNet.JwtWebApi/" again to the COPY line.